youming16/youming16.github.io/src/data/blog-posts/My-thinking-towards-to-social-media.md

 ---
 # Before we start

-Well, today I've been wasting hours on browsing social medias for nothing, watching no-brain staff to make me laugh.
-However, I was unable to concentrate on learning at all, and can't help thinking about the funny staff I haven't watch.
+Well, today I've been wasting hours for browsing social medias on nothing, watching no-brain staff to keep me laugh.
+However, I was unable to concentrate on learning at all, and could't stop think about funny meme I watched.
 What come to the next?
-I spent 5 hours just for a 2 hours online tutorial in the morning.
-Obviously, my brain has been boiled with them.
+While studying this morning, I spent 5 hours just for watching a 2 hours online tutorial.
+Obviously, my brain has been spoiled with them.
 In the afternoon, I was sitting in front of the desk table and did nothing.
-In order to aviod this situation happen again, I try to figure out the why social media blow my mind out of the control.
+In order to avoid information overwheaming happen again, I try to figure out the why social media blow my mind , and let it out of the control.

 # How do I feel when I watch them